Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Introduction

-Intravascular (IV) optical coherence tomography (OCT) acquires high resolution images of the subsurface microstructure of coronary atherosclerotic lesions available in catheterization laboratories~\cite{jang2001visualization,okamura2011first}, enabling the development and application of new therapeutic procedures to improve clinical outcomes~\cite{meneveau2016optical,pazdernik2020donor}.
-Nonetheless, the interpretation and characterization of OCT images require extensive training and experience due to the image contrast, signal statistics, and speckle characteristics.
-These difficulties result in modest intra- and inter-reader agreement and limit adoption of OCT~\cite{manfrini2006sources}.
-Furthermore, image processing algorithms used in the clinical setting are currently limited to lumen segmentation without extracting the remaining embedded information in the images~\cite{dallan2021comparison}.
-Notably, the automatic detection of anatomical layers within the vessel wall and other features beyond the lumen promises to accelerate OCT utilization in clinical settings and translational research by eliminating the need for extensive training and time-consuming manual segmentation.
+Intravascular (IV) optical coherence tomography (OCT) is increasingly used for guiding PCI.
+It acquires high resolution images of the subsurface microstructure of coronary atherosclerotic lesions~\cite{jang2001visualization,okamura2011first} and helps with identification of the culprit lesion, stent sizing, and confirming stent implantation.
+The use of IV-OCT achieves better physiological outcomes than using coronary angiography alone~\cite{meneveau2016optical, ali2016optical }, and can assess functional stenosis severity more accurately than intravascular ultrasound (IVUS)~\cite{ramasamy2020optical}.
+Nonetheless, clinical adoption of IV-OCT has been modest~\cite{ali2021intracoronary}.
+This contrasts with its important role as an essential clinical research instrument for investigating the pathophysiology genesis of coronary atherosclerosis~\cite{bouma2017intravascular}.
+One factor impairing more widespread use may be the image contrast, signal statistics, and speckle characteristics specific to OCT, which complicate image interpretation.
+Extensive training affords refined interpretation of pullback data sets but is based nearly exclusively on subjective criteria that are difficult to learn, which results in modest intra- and inter-reader agreement ~\cite{manfrini2006sources}.
+Furthermore, the clinical workflow precludes time-consuming interpretation, emphasizing the need for automated analysis that presents the operator with clear indications to guide the intervention.
+However, until the recent introduction of Ultreon by Abbott~\cite{januszek2022procedure}, image processing algorithms used in the catheterization laboratories have primarily been limited to lumen segmentation, disregarding subsurface vessel morphology.
+The automatic detection of anatomical layers within the vessel wall and other features beyond the lumen promises to refine guidance of PCI and simplify translational research in the catheterization laboratory by eliminating the need for extensive training and time-consuming manual segmentation.

-In parallel to conventional OCT (Fig.~\ref{fig:annotations}.A), polarization sensitive (PS) OCT performs polarimetry and produces images of tissue birefringence and depolarization (Fig.~\ref{fig:annotations}.B-C).
-Nadkarni et al.~\cite{nadkarni2007measurement} demonstrated that fibrillar tissues such as interstitial collagen and arterial smooth muscle cell arrays are birefringent.
-Villiger et al.~\cite{villiger2018coronary} showed that tissues containing lipid particles, macrophage accumulations, or cholesterol crystals exhibit depolarization.
-Intimal thickness is an important early clinical sign of atherosclerosis~\cite{tuzcu2001high} and can be measured by detecting the outer boundary of the intima (i.e., the internal elastic lamina (IEL)) based on the birefringence difference between intima and media layers.
-Moreover, Villiger et al.~\cite{villiger2018coronary} characterized human coronary atherosclerosis by utilizing PS-OCT signatures and showed their correlation with histological features.
-The foregoing studies suggest that PS-OCT may facilitate automated image analyses and objective tissue characterization.